-While their dreams pave our streets and their culture colors the spirit of Los Angeles, undocumented immigrants remain threatened, and their huanity often denied.
+While their dreams pave our streets and their culture colors the spirit of Los Angeles, undocumented immigrants remain threatened, and their humanity often denied.

 In our current political climate, there is an overt attack against undocumented communities, which relegates an erasure of their heritage and the muddling of their voices.
 However, undocumented artists proclaim their existence through the lens of a camera, the stroke of the brush, and dance of the pen—bridging together art and political opposition in an effort to rise above suppressive forces.